 Velotric has positioned the Discover 1 Plus aggressively in the under-$1,600 commuter space, and the specs reflect that value proposition.

-The Discover 1 Plus offers a larger 691Wh battery with claimed 60-mile range—surpassing the CGO600 Pro's 504Wh.
+The Discover 1 Plus offers a larger 691Wh battery with claimed 60-mile range, surpassing the CGO600 Pro's 360Wh pack on raw capacity.
 The 8-speed drivetrain provides mechanical advantage for hills.
-At approximately $1,599, it undercuts the CGO600 Pro by about $200 while delivering more battery capacity.
+At approximately $1,599, it can also undercut the CGO600 Pro while delivering more battery capacity.

 The tradeoff is weight.
-The Discover 1 Plus weighs approximately 55 lbs versus the CGO600 Pro's 36 lbs.
-If you regularly lift your bike or prioritize nimble handling, that 19-pound gap is noticeable.
+The Discover 1 Plus weighs approximately 55 lbs versus the CGO600 Pro's 37 lb net weight.
+If you regularly lift your bike or prioritize nimble handling, that gap is noticeable.

 Velotric also lacks the belt-drive advantage.
 The Discover 1 Plus uses a traditional chain drivetrain, which requires periodic adjustment and lubrication—minor maintenance, but maintenance nonetheless.

 For pure range-per-dollar value, the Discover 1 Plus leads.
-For weight-conscious commuters who don't need maximum range, the CGO600 Pro remains competitive.
+For weight-conscious commuters who value a cleaner drivetrain and more bicycle-like ride feel, the CGO600 Pro remains competitive.

 Honest Take: Choose the CGO600 Pro for lightweight convenience and maintenance-free riding.
 Choose the Velotric Discover 1 Plus if you need more range, throttle functionality, or prefer gears for hill climbing.